SandroPadovan/extended_roar_server/README.md

-# ROAR - Server
+# Extended ROAR - Server

 Master thesis on Ransomware Optimized with AI for Resource-constrained devices.\
-_The official title of this thesis is "AI-powered Ransomware to Optimize its Impact on IoT Spectrum Sensors"._
+_The official title of this thesis is "AI-powered Ransomware to Stay Hidden"._

-It is generally advised to first consult the corresponding report of this master thesis.
+This repository contains the RL Agent and command and control (C&C) part of the project.
-The report motivates the thesis and introduces the required background.
+There is [another repository](https://github.com/SandroPadovan/extended_roar_client) for the client device software (ransomware, fingerprint collection, additional behaviors, etc.)

-It further explains the development, reasoning, and results of each prototype in great detail.
+The master thesis extended a previous work, and the initial codebase of this project was adopted and extended from the original project by [jluech](https://github.com/jluech) under the MIT license.

-This repository contains the RL Agent and command and control (C&C) part of ROAR.
+The original repository can be found [here](https://github.com/jluech/RansomAI/tree/master).

-There is [another repository](https://github.com/jluech/roar_client) for the underlying ransomware.
+Note: This README only covers the extensions made, for the other parts refer to the previous work.

-## Setup ROAR Framework
+## Setup

 For detailed information regarding quick setup or advanced usage, please refer to the [INSTALL](./INSTALL.md) instructions.
 When the setup is complete, continue with this file to receive an overview of the repository content and instructions on how to launch the server or auxiliary scripts.

 ## Structure